Arial-Z/Romaji-Renamer/README.md

 ### override-ID
 Some animes won't be matched and the metadata will be missing, you can see them error in the log, in PMM metadata files or plex directly<br/>
-Cause are missing MAL ID for the TVDB ID / IMDB ID or the first corresponding MAL ID is not the "main" anime<br/>
+Cause are missing MAL ID for the TVDB ID / IMDB ID<br/>
 #### Animes
 to fix animes ID you can create a request at https://github.com/Anime-Lists/anime-lists/ you can also directly edit this file : override-ID-animes.tsv<br/>
 it look like this, be carreful to use **tab** as separator (studio is optional)